 - 4.7.
 The need to achieve an adequate level of radiation protection affects a wide range of issues associated with the design.
 Hence, there is a need to ensure that all design decisions that affect exposure to radiation are consistent with the requirements for radiation protection.
 However, the design process should be planned in such a manner that implementation of these requirements is an integral part of the project and is not on the critical path (i.e. affecting its scheduling and completion).
 There should be a means of ensuring that the design engineers implement the measures required for radiation protection and waste safety at all necessary stages of the design process. - 4.8.
-In the organization of the design project, it should be ensured that: - (a) Radiation protection specialists and waste safety specialists are consulted at the early stages of the design when options for the major aspects of the design are being evaluated; - (b) The design incorporates good engineering practices that operating experience has shown to be effective in reducing exposure, and deviations from such practices are only acceptable when a net benefit has been demonstrated; - (c) All decisions that have a major impact on radiation safety and waste safety should be reviewed by radiation protection and waste safety specialists; - (d) There is an appropriate review mechanism in place to resolve any design or operational issues that may be in conflict with requirements for radiation safety and waste safety. - (d)(e) Lifetime analysis should be conducted to allow for the removal and replacement of all components through the life of the facility. - 4.9.
-The whole design process should be carried out under an appropriate management system [13,14]
+In the organization of the design project, it should be ensured that: - (a) Radiation protection specialists and waste safety specialists are consulted at the early stages of the design when options for the major aspects of the design are being evaluated; - (b) The design incorporates good engineering practices that operating experience has shown to be effective in reducing exposure, and deviations from such practices are only acceptable when a net benefit has been demonstrated; - (c) All decisions that have a major impact on radiation safety and waste safety should be reviewed by radiation protection and waste safety specialists; - (d) There is an appropriate review mechanism in place to resolve any design or operational issues that may be in conflict with requirements for radiation safety and waste safety. - 4.9.
+The whole design process should be carried out under an appropriate management system [13, 14].